-(a) Appointment to positions shall be made on merit, except where all things are equal, in which case the person already in the employ of the Committee shall be appointed.
-Where two or more persons are already in the employ of the Committee the employee with the longest service with the Committee shall be appointed.

-- (b) Where there is a need to reduce an employee's hours from full time to part-time or casual, the employee with the least service with the Committee shall be the first employee to have their employment status reduced. - (c) Where there is a need to retrench any employee, the employee with the least service with the Committee shall be the first employee to have his/her services terminated. - (d) The provisions set out in (a), (b) & (c) above shall not apply to Manager or Cook.
+- (a) Appointment to positions shall be made on merit, except where all things are equal, in which case the person already in the employ of the Committee shall be appointed.
+Where two or more persons are already in the employ of the Committee the employee with the longest service with the Committee shall be appointed. - (b) Where there is a need to reduce an employee's hours from full time to part-time or casual, the employee with the least service with the Committee shall be the first employee to have their employment status reduced. - (c) Where there is a need to retrench any employee, the employee with the least service with the Committee shall be the first employee to have his/her services terminated. - (d) The provisions set out in (a), (b) & (c) above shall not apply to Manager or Cook. - (e) This clause is to be read in conjunction with the Catering Division's "Additional Hours and Vacancies Policy".